-Hemorrhoids, or piles, are a common issue.
-These swollen veins inside of your rectum or outside of your anus can cause pain, anal itching and rectal bleeding.
-Symptoms often improve with at-home treatments, but on occasion, people need medical procedures.
-Eating more fiber can help prevent hemorrhoids.
+Hemorrhoids, or piles, are a common condition.
+These swollen veins inside of your rectum or outside of your anus can cause pain, anal itching and bleeding.
+Symptoms often improve with at-home treatments.
+Eating more fiber and avoiding straining can help prevent hemorrhoids.

 Advertisement